EshanthPatyal/Intro-to-Data-Science-Project/README.md

 Data preprocessing and model evaluation

 Dataset Link-https://archive.ics.uci.edu/dataset/19/car+evaluation

 From the Link--

 Derived from a simple hierarchical decision model, this database may be useful for testing constructive induction and structure discovery methods.

-Dataset Characteristics
+# Dataset Characteristics
 Multivariate

-Subject Area
-Other

-Associated Tasks
+# Associated Tasks
 Classification

-Feature Type
+# Feature Type
 Categorical

 # Instances